lumilio/Jungle-didakoo.com-README.md/README.md

 - [Pepsi Mic Drop](https://opensea.io/collection/pepsi-mic-drop")
 - [Lacoste UNDW3: The Emerge](https://opensea.io/collection/lacoste-undw3-the-emerge")
 - [Decentraland](https://opensea.io/collection/decentraland")

-## Rank & Points
-At the end of a match the winner is rewarded with 3 rank points. ...........

 ## Multiplayer
 You can play against computer or challenge a friend in Multiplayer mode by sharing a room link.